 Please DO NOT use Royal Air Maroc or any other airline that does not arrive or depart within the stated hours.
 Flights purchased which arrive/depart outside this time will need to be re-booked at your own expense.

-Mercy Ships has an agreement with the government of Benin which allows our crew to enter the country without a visa (on a visa-waiver).
+Mercy Ships has an agreement with the governments of Benin and Cameroon which allows our crew to enter the countries without a visa (on a visa-waiver).
 However, we are required to submit your travel details to immigration a minimum of four weeks prior to your travel date.
 Therefore, once we receive your travel details (on the Pre-Arrival form), we will request your visa waiver letter from the government and then send it to you via e-mail (typically one to two weeks before your scheduled travel date).

-You will need to carry this letter with you to show the airline/ticket agent at the airport upon your departure, and to immigration authorities in Benin upon your arrival.
+You will need to carry this letter with you to show the airline/ticket agent at the airport upon your departure, and to immigration authorities in Benin and Cameroon upon your arrival.

 It is not customary for airline & boarding agents to work with Visa Waivers and therefore you may be questioned about the validity of the letter and its purpose.
 Typically, this can be resolved by asking to speak to their supervisor and explaining the situation to them.
 (If needed, feel free to contact the Purser on board or the HR department at the International Support Center in Texas).
 We would encourage you to arrive at the airport early and carry the phone numbers (listed below) with you in case you have any problems.

 Please note: Once your commitment with Mercy Ships is finished, any visa agreements that enabled you to enter the country under the Mercy Ships visa waiver are also terminated.
 That means that legally once you have concluded your commitment with Mercy Ships you must leave the country unless you have your own visa that allows you to stay.
 If you plan on staying in the host nation after your service with us, you will need to obtain a visitor visa for Benin or Cameroon in your own country BEFORE joining Mercy Ships.